functicons/tcat/README.md

 # Lightweight template tool for Linux shell

+`tcat` means `cat` template files.

-Think about `tcat` as something similar to `zcat`. `cat` prints the contents of text files; `zcat` first unzips the input files, then prints their contents; while `tcat` first replaces variables in the input template files, then prints the contents of the files.
+Think about `tcat` as a tool similar to `zcat`. `cat` prints the contents of text files. `zcat` first unzips the input files, then prints their contents. `tcat` first replaces variables in the input template files, then prints the contents of the files.

 ## Usage

-`tcat` accepts N template files as input, where N >= 0, and writes output to STDOUT after replacing variables with their values.
-If no template files are specified, it reads input from STDIN.
+`tcat` accepts one ore more template files as input, and writes output to STDOUT after replacing variables with their values.
+If no template files are specified, it reads input from STDIN by default.

 ```bash
 ./tcat.sh [template-file ...]
 ```

-All variables in template files must be defined, otherwise the command will fail.
+All variables in template files must be defined and visible from within the script, otherwise the command will fail.

 ## Examples